mappls-api/mapmyindia-rest-api/mapmyindia-maps-auto-suggest-api-example/Readme.md

     - `pincode` (string): the PIN code to which the location belongs. (if applicable)
 12. `typeX` (integer): Type attribute for internal use only for MapmyIndia.
 13. `alternateName` (string): Aliases or alternates names, if available, for the place.
+14. `distance` (integer): The aerial distance of the result from the location as specified in the location input parameter.

 b. userAddedLocations ([object array])